AVI50519 Diploma of Aviation (Instrument Rating)

 -

-Providing an Australian Senior Secondary Certificate of Education (year 12 certificate) or
+Hold an Australian Senior Secondary Certificate of Education (year 12 certificate), or